FerRacimo/CopenhagenTutorial/PolygenicScores.md

 DER = inferred derived (mutant) allele

-DEREFFECT = size of the effect of the SNP on the trait (in our case, height), polarized with respect to the derived allele
+DEREFFECT = estimated size of the effect of the SNP on the trait (in our case, height), polarized with respect to the derived allele

 SE = standard error of the effect size estimate